ubcecon/MacroReadingGroup/README.md

 [Submit your paper](https://forms.gle/Y6HvEhWpDhhpna4bA) **before SOMEDAY 1pm**.

+Please send an email to peifan.wu AT ubc.ca if you are interested in participating in the reading group.
+The reading group is aimed for UBC PhD students in years 2 and above.

 ## Reading Group Rules

 1. You **must** submit a paper to attend the reading group.